roc-lang/roc/www/wip_new_website/content/index.md

     <li><a href="https://github.com/popara">Zeljko Nesic</a></li>
 </ul>

-Thank you all so much for helping Roc progress! 💜
+Thank you all for your contributions!
+Roc would not be what it is without your generosity. 💜

 We are currently trying to raise $4,000 USD/month in donations to fund one longtime Roc contributor to continue his work on Roc full-time.
 We are a small group trying to do big things, and every donation helps!
 You can donate using:
 - [GitHub Sponsors](https://github.com/sponsors/roc-lang)